dayokuyiga/dayokuyiga/README.md

 <a href="https://www.linkedin.com/in/david-okuyiga/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a final year undergraduate with a passion in cybersecurity defense and dedicated to solving complex security challenges.
+I am a recent graduate with a passion in cybersecurity defense and dedicated to solving complex security challenges.

 ## Objective